PROFabdalla/movies_api/README.md

-# movies_api_DJANGO
+# movies_backend_api

-this is movies and relations between some tables
+this is movies , Category, User, Movies, Watcher, MovieRating, WatchMovies and Entry tables and relationships between each other